 \infinitediameter*

-\begin{proof} All diagrams in this proof are \emph{nice}.
+\begin{proof} All diagrams in this proof are \emph{nice} (see \Cref{def:nice}).
 First, we prove that $\Wh(\rose_n)$ has infinite diameter.
-Take $W\in \widehat{\words_n^{\infty}}$ satisfying the conditions of \Cref{lemma: infinite-positive-filling-words}, so $W$ is positive, and for every initial subword $w\subset W$, every length-$k$ cyclic subword of $w$ is inseparable.
+Take $W\in \widehat{\words_n^{\infty}}$ satisfying the conditions of \Cref{lemma: infinite-positive-filling-words}, so $W$ is positive, and for every initial subword $w\subset W$, every cyclic subword of $w$ of length at least $k$ is not a subword of a separable word.
+This implies no subword $u$ of $w$ such that $|u|\geq k$ can label a boundary arc of a diagram over $\langle X_n\mid\Csep\rangle$.
 Take a sequence $(w_i)_{i=1}^{\infty}$ of initial subwords of $W$ of strictly increasing length, and suppose toward a contradiction that $\Wh(\rose_n)$ has finite diameter.